 This online program, however, is designed only for students who have already earned an associate’s degree or have previously completed 60 college credits.
 Those who want to start from the beginning can only attend on-campus classes.
 Despite that, the tuition rate remains the same.

 Tuition: $4,601.82 per year

 West Texas A&M University offers fully online Bachelor of Business Administration programs with various specializations.
-Students can choose among management, marketing, general business, and finance.
+Here, students can choose a marketing, general business, or a business management finance degree.
 They may also opt for computer information systems and economics with a law and economics specialization.
 If students want to attend face-to-face classes on top of their online courses, they may do so.

 Tuition: $5,355 per year